Binod1998/SmartExplosivesDetectionUsingViT/README.md

-# Detecion of IEDs using AI models
+# Detecion of IEDs using AI models(Relu and PRelu)